 3. Don’t cut into meat or poultry to check for doneness.
 All the delicious juices will run right out.
 Instead, spring for an instant-read thermometer.

 4. Don’t get caught without an extra bag of charcoal or an extra propane tank.
-Almost nothing is worse than running out of fuel with a half-cooked bird on the grate.
+Nothing is worse than running out of fuel with a half-cooked bird on the grate.

 6. Don’t throw a steak straight from the fridge onto a hot grill.
 Bring foods to room temperature to ensure they cook evenly.

-7. Once your coals are lit, don’t put the hot chimney starter on or near anything that’s flammable, like your grass lawn.
+7. Keep flammables away.
+Once your coals are lit, don’t put the hot chimney starter on or near anything that is easily set on fire, such as your grass lawn.

 8. Don’t get distracted, or you might end up with cinders instead of kabobs.
 It’s always fun to visit with guests, but not when they are far away from the grill.